 - 1. Marshall's Cafe/Horace and Mildred's - 2. ca. 1930; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 Horace and Mildred's was a clothing shop in this location for years after they relocated from Ball Street.
 The door to the left was the entrance to Mr. Cooper Jone's Pecan Shop.
 At some point the wall was taken down between the two stores.
 It has been Peach State Cable and Jones & Co.
 Currently it is Sweet Evelyn's as seen on the HGTV Cookie Bake off in 2023.
-T The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1979